goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-03-thin-crispy-coconut-cookies.md

 [<img class="alignnone size-full wp-image-631" alt="Thin Crispy Coconut Cookies" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/thin-crispy-coconut-cookies-02.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/thin-crispy-coconut-cookies-02.jpg)

 Time flies.
-I can&#8217;t believe it&#8217;s already November.
+I can't believe it's already November.
 In a bit more than a month, we will head to Paris to spend some time with the family and celebrate Christmas.
 We are really excited about it.
 Simon will  have his first real Christmas experience with all the family, and us, parents, will hopefully enjoy a long-awaited break.
-I can&#8217;t remember the last time Nico and I went to a restaurant.
+I can't remember the last time Nico and I went to a restaurant.
 But what better place other than Paris to catch up?

 <!--more-->